TrellixVulnTeam/swahilipython_SCMU/Doc/library/sqlite3.rst

       Close the cursor now (rather than whenever ``__del__`` is called).

-      The cursor will be unusable from this point forward; a :exc:`ProgrammingError` exception will be raised if any operation is attempted with the cursor.
+      The cursor will be unusable kutoka this point forward; a :exc:`ProgrammingError` exception will be raised if any operation is attempted with the cursor.

    .. attribute:: rowcount

-      Although the :class:`Cursor` class of the :mod:`sqlite3` module implements this attribute, the database engine's own support for the determination of "rows affected"/"rows selected" is quirky.
+      Although the :class:`Cursor` kundi of the :mod:`sqlite3` module implements this attribute, the database engine's own support for the determination of "rows affected"/"rows selected" is quirky.